Transforming waste carbon into Sustainable Aviation Fuel, Chemicals & Plastics

 OX1 Plant

-The FOAK facility, based at London Oxford Airport and designed and operated by OXCCU, will produce 1 kg (~1.2 litres) of liquid fuel per day and will start operations in September 2024.
+The FOAK facility, based at London Oxford Airport and designed and operated by OXCCU, has the capacity to produce 1 kg (~1.2 litres) of liquid fuel per day.
+Operations started in September 2024.

 Detailed render of the OX1 plant